johnno1962/injectionforxcode/README.md

 injected onto the UIViewControllers currently visible while the application is still running.
 This is achieved by reloading their "nib" onto the existing view controller and sending -viewDidLoad, -viewWillAppear:YES and - viewDidAppear:YES to the view controller for it to redraw.
-This only works for applications with a single active Storyboard in the simulator.
+This only works for applications with a single active Storyboard and only in the simulator.

 ## License